 There are thousands of happy ending adoption stories.
 This is not one of them.
 Maria Killian, one of our honorary “Moms,” shares an adoption story about the challenge of Americans adopting a child from Japan in the 1970s.
 It also details the sometimes horrific and heartbreaking challenges this family experienced.
-We appreciate Maria’s openness and candor in sharing her story.
+We appreciate Maria’s openness and candor in sharing her adoption horror story.

 The Clark family in Japan (5:28)

 Corey: One of the things that I get a kick out of with this story, Kendall’s journey, is that it’s a small world coincidences about him finding his birth family.
 Kendall’s grandfather, on his birth father’s side, was stationed in Japan for a few years.
 Kendall’s dad and his two uncles, they were little kids at the time.
 And though Kendall’s dad does have some memories of living in Japan and not speaking the language and not understanding his teachers and that sort of thing.

 Orphan to factory worker (7:00)

 Maria: They had 32 children, and they could only stay there until they were 12.
 And then they were sent off to factory dormitory, and that’s where they work for the rest of their life.

 Maria: The kids were wonderful.
 And every Saturday afternoon I would get them and bring them to my home.
 And we would have English class, and then we would have hamburgers and French fries.